Zoneomics Logo

 (d)

-Any selling of honey from the home would require a separate home occupation license process pursuant to section 21145, in addition to any requirements from the Minnesota Department of Agriculture Dairy and Food Inspection Division regulations.
+Selling of honey from the premises requires a separate home occupation license pursuant to Section 21145 of this Chapter, in addition to any requirements of the Minnesota Department of Agriculture's Dairy and Food Inspection Division.

 (e)

-The City hereby reserves the right upon issuing any beekeeping license to inspect the premises in which the beekeeping is being conducted to ensure compliance with the provisions of this section, or any conditions additionally imposed.
-The City reserves the right to suspend or revoke any beekeeping license based on failure to comply with this section or relevant City Code sections, in accordance with the procedures specified in Section 1005.
+The City hereby reserves the right upon issuance of any Beekeeping l License to inspect the premises upon which the bees are kept to ensure compliance with the provisions of this Section and any conditions additionally imposed.
+The City reserves the right to suspend or revoke any Beekeeping License based on failure to comply with this Section or relevant City Code sections, in accordance with the licensing procedures specified in Section 1005 of the City Code.

 Subd 3.

 Hive Requirements.
-Any person keeping bees within the City of Plymouth under a license granted under this section shall comply with the following requirements:
+Any person keeping bees within the City of Plymouth under a license granted by this section shall comply with the following requirements:

 (a)